The distinguished geochemist and space scientist brings more than 20 years of leadership experience in academic and government service to JPL.

 “I am both thrilled and humbled to be appointed the director of JPL.
 In many ways, this feels like a homecoming.
 Some of the most impactful experiences of my career have taken place on the Caltech campus and at JPL – lessons learned and goals achieved that have shaped me as a leader and a space scientist.
 The opportunity to return to working closely with so many colleagues across Caltech – at the Lab and on campus – and at NASA is a dream come true,” Leshin says.
 “We have enormous opportunities ahead to leverage JPL’s global leadership in robotic space exploration to answer awe-inspiring scientific questions and improve life here on Earth.
 I look forward to my work with Caltech and NASA to ensure that JPL continues to drive innovation across the global space ecosystem.
 Finally, I am especially honored to be the first woman to hold the title of director of JPL.
 I know from personal experience that diverse teams make greater impact, and I will work every day to ensure that JPL is a place where all belong and thrive.
 We will dare mighty things, together.”

-In 2005, she became director of science and exploration at NASA’s Goddard Space Flight Center, and in 2008, she was promoted to Goddard’s deputy director for science and technology, where she and colleagues were responsible for the strategy, planning, and implementation of more than 50 Earth and space flight projects.
+In 2005, she became director of science and exploration at NASA’s Goddard Space Flight Center, and in 2008, she was promoted to Goddard’s deputy director for science and technology, where she and her colleagues were responsible for the strategy, planning, and implementation of more than 50 Earth and space flight projects.
 In 2010, Leshin assumed the role of deputy associate administrator of the Exploration Systems Mission Directorate at NASA Headquarters, where her work involved the oversight of the future human spaceflight program, including efforts to establish commercial crew capabilities and elements of what is now the Artemis program.
-In that role, Leshin also worked to catalyze worldwide space exploration by engaging with international space organizations and corporations, and through developing new technologies and robotic missions to create new possibilities for humans to travel to destinations deeper in the solar system.
+In that role, Leshin also worked to catalyze worldwide space exploration by engaging with international space organizations and corporations, and by developing new technologies and robotic missions to create new possibilities for humans to travel to destinations deeper in the solar system.
 Leshin left NASA in 2011 to join Rensselaer Polytechnic Institute as dean of the School of Science.

 At WPI, Leshin focused on expanding research, WPI’s signature Global Projects Program, and ways to address gender disparity in STEM.
 In addition, during her presidential tenure, new academic and collaboration spaces were developed on the WPI campus, notably a 40,000-square-foot Innovation Studio, with flexible, creative space for active learning classrooms, and the newly opened Unity Hall, a 100,000-square-foot academic building focused on robotics engineering, data science, cybersecurity, learning sciences and technology, and other emerging interdisciplinary programs.
 WPI is now among STEM institutions with the highest percentage of female undergraduate students and is recognized for its balance of excellence in teaching and groundbreaking research.